Case Studies

 After training, ViDi Detect demonstrated a remarkable ability to accurately detect fractures and dirt on glass vials and ensured that only genuinely defective vials were flagged for further inspection.

-The implementation of ViDi Detect for the inspection of glass vials has proven to be a game-changer.
-By leveraging deep learning, it overcomes the limitations of traditional machine vision, providing a reliable and efficient solution for ensuring the quality and safety of glass vials in critical applications.
+The implementation of ViDi Detect proved to be a game-changer.
+By leveraging deep learning, it overcomes the limitations of traditional machine vision, providing a reliable and efficient solution for ensuring the quality of glass vials.